DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-10-problems-with-school-placements.md

 4.3.
 Schools struggle to respond quickly to last-minute changes in trainee or placement availability.
 This is because:

 - there is a long lead time to get agreements signed with providers
-- providers have different curriculums for for both trainees and mentors
+- providers have different curriculums for both trainees and mentors